alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 #### Upload your file

 The file you upload must be a PDF file smaller than 2MB.
-You'll need to convert the file into a string that is base64 encoded.
+You’ll need to convert the file into a string that is base64 encoded.

 Pass the file object as a value into the personalisation argument.
 For example: